Howriq/tutorial-101/docs/book/v1/chapter-3.md

 The custom functions that we have created in the `BookRepository.php` retrieve our desired values and pass it to the `books` HTML template that is being rendered.
 We will crate the HTML file in the next part of this chapter.

-## HTML Template for Book Listing
+## Twig Template for Book Listing

-The `books` HTML template is currently missing, we now need to create it under the following path: `src/Book/src/templates/page/books.html.twig`.
+The `books` template is currently missing, we now need to create it under the following path: `src/Book/src/templates/page/books.html.twig`.

 ```html
 {% extends '@layout/default.html.twig' %}